Is your crane safety up to snuff? Electrical fire leaves man severely burned.

 Having your crane safety evaluated by experienced professionals is critical.

-Colorado Crane Operator School doesn’t just provide training for certification.
-Our instructors and inspectors have years of hands-on industry experience.
-They know the dangers and your safety is as important to them as their own.
+Colorado Crane Operator School doesn’t just provide training for certification – our instructors and inspectors have years of hands-on industry experience.
+They know the dangers of operating a crane and your safety is as important to them as their own.